 - The need for daycare.

-Determining Net Disposable Income for California Child Support
+Determining Net Disposable Income

 The amount of California child support paid by a parent is determined by adding a parent’s income source(s) and then deducting from that any mandatory or unavoidable expenses.

 Income sources include: wages, tips, commissions, bonuses, unemployment benefits, self-employment earnings, rental income, dividends, interest, workers compensation and disability benefits, pension and Social Security payments, and any other payments or credits, including lottery and other prize monies, that a parent is owed.

 Mandatory or unavoidable deductions include: taxes, health insurance premiums, child support or alimony currently being paid, estimated costs of caring for other children, union dues, and contributions to retirement accounts.

 Payments of California child support is made according to the incomes of the parents, parenting time, and the financial needs of the child.
 At some later date, circumstances may change which will allow a parent to petition a court or child support services for a modification by proving a substantial change in circumstances.
 Child support payments may also be changed if the original support order was set below the state’s guidelines, regardless of whether circumstances have changed.

 Some of the issues that can be used to prove substantial change in circumstances include:

 - Paying spouse’s loss of work or income.

 - A change in child custody or the amount of time a child spends with each parent.

 - A substantial change in the child’s financial needs.